Internet and New Media Investment Banking: Something Old Meets Something New

 A: Not really – you still see similar metrics and multiples, at least for profitable and/or cash flow-positive companies.

-So EV / Revenue, EV / EBITDA, P / E, and so on, all still apply.
+So, EV / Revenue, EV / EBITDA, P / E, and so on, all still apply.
+For more on these, see our tutorial about EBIT vs. EBITDA vs. Net Income.

 You do tend to see “Pro-Forma” or “Non-GAAP” numbers more frequently because many tech companies like to pretend they’re more profitable than they actually are.